dqi/ctf_writeup/2016/sharifctf/README.md

 And we also have some known plaintext to use.

-These facts combined allow us to, for some starting keylength pick some *p*,*q* and generate the key for the which would encrypt 'S' to the seven encrypted occurences of 'S' in the ciphertext.
+These facts combined allow us to, for some starting keylength, pick some *p*,*q* pair and generate the key which would encrypt 'S' to the seven encrypted occurences of 'S' in the ciphertext.
 If there is a valid key (i.e indices of this key have no conflicting solutions) we can then validate this key for the encrypted 'h' in the ciphertext.
 This way we keep validating the key until we either reach the '{' in the know plaintext or the key becomes invalid.
 In which case we go on to the next *p*,*q* pair.

 The nice thing of this algorithm is that the keylength does not influence the runtime of one loop though all the *p*,*q*.

-This algorithm finds a key, p, q which work for the 'SharifCTF{' part of the key, and then uses it to bruteforce the flag char-by-char:
+This algorithm finds a *p*, *q* and a key which work for the 'SharifCTF{' part of the plaintext, and then uses it to bruteforce the remaining plaintext
+char-by-char:

 ### Solution